robwschlegel/Intro_R_Workshop/docs/07-mapping.md

 <p class="caption">(\#fig:map-polygon)The map of South Africa.
 Now with province borders!</p>
 </div>

+## Borders

 The first thing we will add is the province borders as seen in Figure \@ref(fig:map-goal).
 Notice how we only add one more line of code to do this.
-The one hiccup here is that because the built in map has different names for the x and y axes than our data, we need to specifiy the `aes()` values for each new geom we add.

 ```r